 That confidence is still there!
 What has grown is the skillset and the storytelling part of my work.
 As a theatre photographer, you’re being helped by the stage setting made by the director.
 I just add my own interpretation and point of view and that results in a picture with a story of its own.
 Dance, drama, music, musical, performances to the classical theatre they are al my forte.

-I am and have been for four years the main photographer for the Dancing On The Edge festival in Amsterdam.
+For four years I was the main photographer for the Dancing On The Edge festival in Amsterdam.
 One of the most impressive festivals in the Netherlands.
 Creators from the Middle East who turn their history and stories into intense performances which tend to move, even while I’m shooting.

 My camera bag has become bigger and heavier but my base has stayed the same.

-I am and have been for five years, the main photographer of the Hennie Jurriëns studio in Amsterdam.
+I was the main photographer for six year for the Hennie Jurriëns studio in Amsterdam.
 So I tend to spend a lot of hours shooting dance classes and get to work with dancers outside of the studio as well.

 It is impossible to leave my camera at home when traveling.